SSENSE/vue-carousel/docs/source/api/index.md

 ### navigateTo

 Allow carousel parent to programatically navigate to a specific slide (zero based index).
 Recommend using parent data attribute pageNo and carousel pageChange event to keep pageNo in sync with carousel.currentPage to handle subsequent navigation.
+To disable the sliding animation the following syntax is to be followed-  :navigateTo=[index, false] where index is the slide number (starts from zero) you want to navigate to.

-* **Type**: `Number`
+* **Type**: `Number` | `Array`
 * **Default**: 0

 ## Pagination